opnfv/yardstick/docs/userguide/07-installation.rst

 Abstract
 --------

-Yardstick currently supports installation on Ubuntu 14.04 or by using a Docker image.
-Detailed steps about installing Yardstick using both of these options can be found below.
+Yardstick supports installation on Ubuntu 14.04 or by using a Docker image.
+The installation procedure on Ubuntu 14.04 or via the docker image are detailed in the section below

 To use Yardstick you should have access to an OpenStack environment, with at least Nova, Neutron, Glance, Keystone and Heat installed.

 The steps needed to run Yardstick are:

+1. Install Yardstick.
-1. Install Yardstick and create the test configuration .yaml file.
+2. Create the test configuration .yaml file.
-2. Build a guest image and load the image into the OpenStack environment.
+3. Build a guest image。
+4 .Load the image into the OpenStack environment.
-3. Create a Neutron external network and load OpenStack environment variables.
+5. Create a Neutron external network.
+6. Load OpenStack environment variables.
-4. Run the test case.
+6. Run the test case.

 Installing Yardstick on Ubuntu 14.04